The key to writing clear, unambiguous code, is rather simple:

 In fact, there’s already an Excel-specific inspection addressing implicit ActiveSheet references, that would fire a result given an unqualified

 Names) member call.

-The inspection is currently firing a result even when the code is written in a worksheet module, making it a half-lie: without
+This inspection used to fire a result even when the code was written in a worksheet module, making it a half-lie: without